-Carr has eclipsed the 300-yard mark four times in his career, more than any other Raider through his first two seasons.
-The Raiders are 3-0 this season when Carr reaches the 300-yard milestone.
-Here is a look at his 300-yard performances:
+Carr has eclipsed the 300-yard mark five times in his career, more than any other Raider through his first two seasons.
+The Raiders are 3-1 this season when Carr reaches the 300-yard threshold.

 CARR'S 300-YARD PASSING GAMES